entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 134.

 Miles RS.
 1969.
 Features of placoderm diversification and the evolution of the Arthrodire feeding mechanism.
-Transactions of the Royal Society of Edinburgh 68: 123–170.
+Transactions of the Royal Society of Edinburgh 68: 123–170.

 Miles RS.
 1971.
 The Holonematidae (placoderm fishes), a review based on new specimens of Holonema from the Upper Devonian of Western Australia.
-Philosophical Transactions of the Royal Society of London 263: 101–234.
+Philosophical Transactions of the Royal Society of London 263: 101–234.

 Miles RS, Dennis KD.
 1979.
 A primitive eubrachythoracid arthrodire from Gogo, Western Australia.
 Zoological